yangyutu/llm_book.github.io/_sources/docs/chapter_application_IR/information_retrieval_fundamentals.md

 The component value associated with term $t$ is typically the product of term frequency $tf(t)$ and inverse document frequency $idf(t)$.
 In addition, cosine similarity has a length normalization component that implicitly handles issues related to document length.

-Over the years there have been a number of popular variants for both the TF and the IDF functions have been proposed and evaluated.
+Over the years there have been a number of popular variants for both the TF and the IDF functions been proposed and evaluated.
 A basic version of $tf(t)$ is given by

 $$
 tf(t,d)= \begin{cases}\log \left(f_{t, d}\right)+1 & \text { if } f_{t, d}>0 \\ 0 & \text { otherwise. }\end{cases}
 $$

-where  $f_{t, d}$ is the actual term frequency count of $t$ in document $d$ Here the basic intuition is that a term appearing many times in a document should be assigned a higher weight for that document, and the its value should not necessarily increase linearly with the actual term frequency $f_{t, d}$, hence the logarithm.
+where  $f_{t, d}$ is the **actual** term frequency count of $t$ in document $d$.
+Here the basic intuition is that a term appearing many times in a document should be assigned a higher weight for that document, and the its value should not necessarily increase linearly with the actual term frequency $f_{t, d}$, hence the **logarithm is used to proxy the saturation effect**.
 Although two occurrences of a term should be given more weight than one occurrence, they shouldn't necessarily be given twice the weight.

 A common $idf(t)$ functions is given by